monti-apm/monti-apm-agent/README.md

 Now you can deploy your application and it will send information to Monti APM.
 Wait up to one minute and you'll see data appearing in the Monti APM Dashboard.

+### Compatibility

+The agent is Compatible with:

+- Meteor 1.4 and newer
+- Internet Explorer 9 and newer web browsers
+- Can be used with [Monti APM](https://montiapm.com/) or the open source version of Kadira, though many new features are not supported by Kadira.

+Some features require newer Meteor versions or newer browsers.
+Unsupported features are automatically disabled.
+For example, monitoring incoming HTTP requests is only enabled with Meteor 1.7 or newer.

 ### Auto Connect